-initial_value Specifies the initial value of the variable.
+Specifies the initial value of the variable.
 If an initial value is not specified, then by default, the variable is of integer type with value 0.

-- Debugger scripts and the top-level interactive interpreter are considered separate lexical scopes where non-global convenience variables are not visible to any child or parent debugger script. - A user-defined command created with define is considered a separate lexical scope and cannot reference non-global convenience variables in surrounding scripts or from the top-level interpreter. - The if, else, and while commands define new lexical scopes that inherit parent lexical scopes up to the level of a script, top-level interpreter, or user-defined command. - Any non-global convenience variables, declared within a lexical scope, are destroyed at the end of the lexical scope.
+- Debugger scripts and the top-level interactive interpreter are considered separate lexical scopes where non-global convenience variables are not visible to any child or parent debugger script - The if, else, and while commands define new lexical scopes that inherit parent lexical scopes up to the level of a script, top-level interpreter, or user-defined command. - Any non-global convenience variables, declared within a lexical scope, are destroyed at the end of the lexical scope.

-1.3.107 next
+1.3.99 next